Electrical Systems

 memory effect

 A phenomenon occasionally seen in nickel-based batteries that lose the ability to produce voltage beyond a certain point.
-Memory effect occurs in batteries that are consistently recharged before they are fully discharged.
+The memory effect occurs in batteries that are consistently recharged before they are fully discharged.

 nanotechnology

 Nickel-cadmium battery.
-A secondary cell that consists of nickel and cadmium electrodes in an alkaline base.
-NiCads have a flat discharge curve and can cycle thousands of times, but they may suffer from the memory effect.
+A secondary cell battery that consists of a nickel cathode and a cadmium anode in an alkaline electrolyte.
+NiCad batteries have a flat discharge curve and can cycle thousands of times, but they may suffer from the memory effect.

 nickel